Expert Advice On Improving Your Home

 Compare Multiple Bids

 Get quotes from three or more HVAC companies.
-Describe your issues and ask if specialists can inspect your system in person.
-Review each provider's diagnoses, recommended solutions, estimated cost, timeline, and warranties.
+Explain your issues and ask if technicians can inspect your system in person.
+Review each provider's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
 Avoid providers that pressure you or demand payment before work.

 Check Credentials

-Choose an HVAC company with well-trained technicians who have proper licensing and experience.
-In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
+It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

-Kansas doesn't have state-level licensing requirements for HVAC contractors.
-However, your city or municipality may enforce its own local license or certification requirements.
-You should verify that your company meets all necessary standards and that it has an active Kansas business license.
-You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with positive reviews and reports of good customer experiences.
+There are no state-level licensing requirements for HVAC contractors in Kansas.
+However, your city or municipality may enforce its own local certification or licensing requirements.
+You should verify that your technician meets all necessary standards and that they have an active Kansas business license.
+You should also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
+Pick a company with glowing feedback and stories of satisfied customers.

 Understand Work Details

-It’s important to understand what the work process is going to look like.
-For HVAC repairs, the company should detail the exact parts that need replacement and why.
-Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
+Always make sure you understand what a company’s process is like.
+When getting HVAC repairs, ask your provider to list which parts need replacement and why.
+Confirm that your technician will clean and test your system at the end of the job to guarantee proper operation.
 When replacing your HVAC, ask your installation company to provide details on the new brand, estimated installation time, energy efficiency, model, and features.
 Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Compare Warranties